spotbugs/spotbugs-maven-plugin/README.md

 ## Building spotbugs-maven-plugin Requirements ##

-* Java 17+ is required to build the project.
+* Java 17+ is required to build the spotbugs maven plugin.
-* Maven 3.9.11 is required to build the project.
+* Maven 3.9.11 is required to build the spotbugs maven plugin.

 ## Running spotbugs-maven-plugin Requirements ##

 * Java 11 or better is required for spotbugs analysis.
-* Maven 3.6.3 or better is required for usage.
+* Maven 3.6.3 or better is required for spotbugs analysis.

 ## Usage ##